palssonc/palsson-research-gatsby/src/content/pages/about.md

 &nbsp;
 </center>

+<a href="/assets/marein_palsson.pdf">Migration in the Early 20th Century Caribbean: Evidence from Dominican Residency Permits</a> (with <a href="https://sites.google.com/site/bcmarein">Brian Marein</a>)

+<ul><em>tl;dr:</em> We look at migration patterns to the Dominican Republic using new data on over 400,000 work permit requests.</ul>

+<a href="/assets/Palsson Whirligig 11-2022.pdf">"A Whirligig of Revolutionary Presidents"State Capacity, Political Stability, and Business in Haiti, 1910-1922</a>

+<ul><em>tl;dr:</em> The American occupation of Haiti immediately ended instability and increased state capacity.
+In response, more foreigners operated businesses in Haiti.</ul>

 <a href="/assets/Palsson Refugee Camps.pdf">The Intergenerational Effects of Refugee Camps: Haiti, 1937–2009 </a> (<b>Revise and resubmit, Explorations in Economic History</b>)

 <ul><em>tl;dr:</em> Haitian refugee camps that started in 1938 immediately affected land-use and had persistent effects on descendants 70 years later. </ul>